facebook/rocksdb/SIGHTMACHINE-FORK.md

   * A PR based on branch `sm-main-7.8.3` will be opened
   * The pr will be merge-ff to `sm-main-7.8.3`
 	* don't create merge-commits as it'll be problem when cherry-picking to next version.
-  * tag will be placed to make a release build.
+  * tag `sm-v7.8.3.4` will be placed to make a release build.

 ## CirclCI setup

-We want to actively mirror few fb branches to our branch, but do not want to trigger circlci on these, so we use "Only build pull requests: ON" https://app.circleci.com/settings/project/github/sightmachine/rocksdb/advanced Note that the default branch will be build by CirclCI.
+We want to actively mirror few fb branches to our fork, but do not want to trigger circlci on these, so we use "Only build pull requests: ON" https://app.circleci.com/settings/project/github/sightmachine/rocksdb/advanced Note that the default branch will always be build by CirclCI after merge.

 * build on any branch at tag named `sm-v7.8.3.1` makes RELEASE builds
   * version in jfrog would be `7.8.3.1`